 In concept, Energy Efficiency Resources (EE) reflect investments in measures that improve the energy efficiency of various applications compared to current practices and standards.
-The original rationale for the inclusion of EE in the PJM Capacity Market was that the load forecasts did not account for the impact of EE on demand for four years.
-That is no longer true.
-EE is not actually included in the capacity market.
+The original rationale for the inclusion of EE in the PJM capacity market was that the load forecasts did not account for the impact of EE on demand for four years.
+Regardless of whether that was a good reason at the time, that is no longer true.
+As a result, EE is not actually included in the capacity market.
 EE is not a capacity resource in PJM.
 EE does not directly affect the price for capacity in the capacity markets.
 EE payments are a subsidy paid directly by load via an uplift charge, through the capacity market mechanism.
-EE should not continue to be paid the capacity market clearing price because PJM's load forecasts now account for EE.
-Revisions to the PJM load forecast to incorporate energy efficiency were endorsed at the November 19, 2015, MRC with EE explicitly incorporated in PJM load forecasts beginning with auctions conducted in 2016 for the 2016/2017 Delivery Years and forward.
+EE should not continue to be paid the capacity market clearing price because PJM's load forecasts now account for EE.16 Revisions to the PJM load forecast to incorporate energy efficiency were endorsed at the November 19, 2015, MRC with EE explicitly incorporated in PJM load forecasts beginning with auctions conducted in 2016 for Delivery Years 2016/2017 and forward.
 Concurrently, PJM began use of an addback method to reflect the inclusion of EE in the peak load forecast.
-EE is already compensated through the markets to the extent that it actually reduces customer payments for energy and capacity.
+EE is already compensated through the PJM markets to the extent that it actually reduces customer payments for energy and capacity.
 The removal of EE from the capacity market mechanism would make it unnecessary to address the multiple outstanding issues related to the almost impossible task of accurately measuring the impact of EE, determining the ownership of the imputed savings, and ensuring that the resources are not paid for more than four years.
 Even if EE were measurable, EE is required to support energy usage reductions for only 416 hours per year, only 4.7 percent of all hours, which is not consistent with the must offer obligations of other capacity resources.